-SMASH UP
+SMASHUP

 A fight for 2-4 players

+OBJECTIVE

 Your goal is nothing short of total global domination!
 Use your minions to crush enemy bases.
 The first player to score 15 victory points (VP) wins!

 GAME CONTENTS

 This set contains:

 - 4 factions with 20 cards each (80 cards total)

-- · 8 base cards
+- 8 base cards

 - 1 VP token sheet

 - This rulebook

 - Plus the 16 original bases with improved graphics

 Growing On You

 Awesome Level 9000 is an expansion to the Smash Up core set.
 It is still a fully operational battle station for 2 players though!

 These rules sometimes talk like you've got more than just four factions, or mention cards that aren't in this expansion.
 If you don't already have the core set, just think of it as viral advertising.

 TABLE OF CONTENTS

 Smash Up 2

 Objective 2

 Game Contents 2

 Smash Up Your iPad!
 2

-Setup 3
+Setup

-This Is How You Roll
+This Is How You Roll 5

 All Hands on Deck!
 6

 Minions 6

 Actions 6

 The Big Score 7

 Get to Know Your Cards!
 9

-Terms and Restrictions 10
+Terms and Restrictions

 Void Where Prohibited 12

 The Factions

-Roll Credits 15
+Roll Credits

-All Your Basics 16
+All Your Basics

-SMASH UP YOUR PAD!
+SIUP

+Each player shuffles together two different 20-card factions to make a 40-card deck.